terraform-provider-openstack/terraform-provider-openstack/website/docs/d/identity_auth_scope_v3.html.markdown

 * `region` - (Optional) The region in which to obtain the V3 Identity client.
   A Identity client is needed to retrieve tokens IDs.
 If omitted, the `region` argument of the provider is used.

+* `set_token_id` - (Optional) A boolean argument that determines whether to export the current auth scope token ID.
+When set to `true`, the `token_id` attribute will contain an unencrypted token that can be used for further API calls. **Warning**: please note that the leaked token may allow unauthorized access to other OpenStack services within the current auth scope, so use this option with caution.

 ## Attributes Reference